What time can we arrive?

 Do you have a fridge/freezer that we can use?

 Yes we do – they are in front of the black toilet/shower buildings and are always available.
 There are only a couple of small fridge/freezers so we encourage you to bring your own cool box and use ice blocks.
-There may be a lot of families all wanting access to a very small space so please try to be considerate.
+There may be a lot of families all wanting access to a very small space so please try to be considerate and don’t fill up the entire fridge with your supermarket shop.

 Do you sell Calor Gas (LPG)?

 Yes we do sell most standard sizes – If you can plan ahead then please come around between 6pm-7pm and we’ll sort you out.
-We also are reasonably understanding and if you are in the middle of cooking breakfast or dinner and have just run out and you need to eat then please text me and I’ll try to sort you out.
+We also are reasonably understanding if you are in the middle of cooking breakfast or dinner and have just run out – if I am here (and not busy in the cafe) then text me and I’ll try to sort you out.

 Can I charge my electric vehicle anywhere on site?

-Please do not charge electric vehicles at our campsite.
+No. Our electrician had actual kittens when we asked him this.
 We do not have a sufficient electrical supply to provide this service.
-If you do charge your electric car our electrician has told us it will probably overload our system and then there will be no electricity or hot water for anyone on the campsite until our electrician fixes it.
+If you do charge your electric car our electrician has told us it will overload our system and then there will be no electricity or hot water for anyone on the campsite until our electrician fixes it.
 Our electric pitch fee does not include car-charging.
 Car charging places are available at Honey and Harvey Cafe in Melton, at Tesco in Martlesham, Park & Ride in Martlesham and in various carparks in Woodbridge.
 We are trying to find a viable solution to get 3-phase electric installed at our campsite but it is very difficult and extremely expensive as we are in a rural area.

 We have arrived and you are not here!